Table of Contents

 4. Requestly: The Puppet Master of HTTP Traffic

-• Mocked 3rd-party APIs during Stripe/Plaid outages.
+• Mocked the 3rd party APIs during Stripe/Plaid downtime.

 • Redirected production URLs to localhost for hotfix testing.